How to Retrofit a Flat Roof with Metal

 In addition to improving weathertightness by omitting panel end laps, onsite panels require less labor to remove dunnage from the roof and offer lower freight costs.

-The existing building structure can be bar joists, purlins, bulb tees, or even a structural concrete deck.
+The existing building structure may consist of bar joists, purlins, bulb tees, or even a structural concrete deck.
 The direction, spacing, gauge, and structure depth determine the attachment method for retrofit projects.

 Regardless of the retrofit system type chosen, the new roof requires a rigid attachment to the building structure.